Kamaukaguru/Tanzania_water_wells_project/Readme.md

 The data is sourced from Taarifa and the Tanzanian Ministry of Water.
 Data utilized can be found here: https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/data/

-For the purposes of our evaluation, we are utilizing the Training Set Labels and Training Set Values, which include data from 59,400 pumps.
+For the purposes of our evaluation, I am utilizing the Training Set Labels and Training Set Values, which include data from 59,400 pumps.
-We will then use the Test set values to test our models.
+I will then use the Test set values to test our models.

 ## Modelling and Evaluation